 If a behavior is particularly egregious, or if a student has received a Professionalism Citation and subsequently has another instance of unprofessional behavior documented via a Report Form, the student will be considered by the MCASP for dismissal from medical school.

 Though an internal designation, once placed on Professionalism Warning, a student may not be returned to Good Professionalism Standing.
-Once a Professionalism Citation has been issued by MCASP, no mechanism exists by which that Citation may be removed from the student's record.
+Once a Professionalism Citation has been issued by MCASP, an appeal may be initiated as described below.